 Do you find yourself comparing your business to your colleagues?
 Are you spending hours changing your space, shopping for materials to make that latest activity you saw on on-line, and trying to keep up with an endless sea of information and new ideas?
-You many find yourself caught up in this cycle which only leaves you feeling down on yourself, and not ever "good enough".
+Or even worse yet, do you find yourself not sharing your hard work with others because you don't think you are "good enough" You many find yourself caught up in this cycle which only leaves you feeling down on yourself, and not ever "good enough".
+Below you will find some helpful tips to help you escape from the clutches of social media envy.

 Less than 10 years ago early childhood educators would purchase books, subscribe to magazines, connect with other providers at training classes to find new ideas to improve their spaces, create activities and improve their business.